steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 ### Pcb List

-The pcb list is kept using a series of recursive functions.
+The pcb list is maintained using a series of recursive functions.

-The function used to inster a new process in the queue is called insertprocQ.
-Firstly it checks if there are elements in the queue, replacing the head if there are none, then it checks if the new process has a higher priority than the head, and places it before if its has , or it proceeds recursevly on the list if not.
+The function used to insert a new process in the queue is called insertProcQ.
+Firstly it checks if there are elements in the queue.
+If there are none the head of the queue is set to be the given pcb.
+If that's not the case it checks if the new process has a higher priority than the head, and places it before it if it does, else it proceeds recursively on the rest of the list (ignoring the head).

-With headProcQ you can get the first element of the list, without removing it, to also remove it you can use removeProcQ instead.
+With headProcQ you can get the first element of the list, without removing it.
+To also remove it you can use removeProcQ instead.

 You can remove a specific process using outProcQ.
-This function will check the head of the list against the desired process, if its a match it will remove and return it , else it will proceed recursevly on the next element on the list.
+This function will check the head of the list against the desired process.
+If it's a match it will remove and return it, else it will proceed recursively on the rest of the list.

-To apply a function to all the processes in the list you can use forallProcQ, it will run the function against the first element of the list and proceed recursevly on the next one.
+To apply a function to all the processes in the list you can use forallProcQ.
+It will run the given function against the first element of the list and then proceed recursively on the rest of the list.

 ### Free Pcb List

-Its a list of free pcbs and its kept using a series of recursive functions.
+It's a list of free pcbs ready to be allocated at need and it's maintained using a series of recursive functions.

-With freePcb the pcb passed as an argument is made the head of the list.
+With freePcb the pcb passed as an argument is "deallocated" and made to be the head of the list.
 With initPcbs the list will be initialized to contain all the elements of the pcbFree_table.
-This function will be called only once when the data is being initialized.
+This function will be called only once when the kernel variable are being initialized.
-With allocPcb a new pbc with all the parameters set to null will be created and will be made the head of the free pcb list.
+With allocPcb a new pbc with all the parameters set to null will be allocated from the free list.

 ### Tree

 ### Pcb Tree

-Each Pcb is a node of the tree of Pcbs.
+Each Pcb is a node in a tree of Pcbs.
 That is needed for keep the processes' hierarchy.
 Each Pcb has a pointer for his parent, his sibling and his first child.

-The function used for insert a child in a node's hierarchy is insertChild.
+The function used to insert a child in a node's hierarchy is insertChild.
-The specified pcb to insert becomes the last sibling of the first child of the parent (that's done by the _addAsLastSibl facility by a recursive function).
+The pcb to insert becomes the last children of the parent (the first if the parent has no child at the moment of the call of insertChild).
+That's done by the _addAsLastSibl facility by a recursive function).

 The function for removing the first child of a node is removeChild.

 The function for removing an arbitrary child of a node is outChild.
-It use a recursive facility for obtaining the previous sibling of the specified node.
+It uses a recursive facility for obtaining the previous sibling of the specified node.

 ### Active Semaphore Hash Table